ManojAnaparthi/WeatherNow/README.md

 - Search weather by typing city name
 - Detect your location and show weather
 - Quick access to major cities
-- Modern and responsive UI
+- Clean and responsive UI
 - Geolocation and geocoding integration

 ## 📷 Screenshots